VOLUNTEER IN AUSTRALIA

 - Meet real Australians, spend time being part of their lives.

-*We strongly advise WWOOFers to ensure they have adequate Travel insurance and medical cover to suit their needs.
-Please see WWOOFer Insurance info for details.
+NOTE: We strongly advise WWOOFers to ensure they have adequate Travel Insurance and medical cover to suit their needs.

 Hours can be flexible and differ from host to host as well as from season to season.
 Many hosts are happy to arrange WWOOFers hours to allow for days off and time for sight seeing.